 - Kind Hearted Cat Lover: Lee really, really cares about her cat Jersey, though "kind-hearted" is only just barely applicable.

 - Master Forger: Lee Israel is a struggling biographer who takes to forging letters by famous writers and actors in order to make a quick buck, filling them with salacious personal details to drive up the price.
 She and her partner in crime, Jack Hock, even steal and sell original letters from libraries and archives, leaving behind forged duplicates.
 The film is based on the confessional memoir of the author Lee Israel, who sold over 400 forged or stolen letters in the space of two years.

 - No Social Skills: Lee, full stop.
 She just can't help but be rude to people that she really can't afford to be rude to, leading to the complete destruction of her career and driving away almost all of her friends and loved ones by the start of the movie.

 - Oh, Crap!: Lee (and Jack who just happens to be there) when she receives a voice message from Paul asking her to come in to discuss something important about her Noel Coward letter.
 Lee is right to be worried when Paul informs Lee that the contents of Coward letter are not only questionable, but she has been placed on a list informing people not to buy from her anymore.

 - Prank Call: Lee and Jack are seen prank calling her ex-girlfriend, her literary agent and the secondhand bookshop manager who refused to buy her books at the start of the film.

-- Elaine gives a Lee a more polite one, explaining to Lee how her unwillingness to open up emotionally is reason their relationship didn't work.
+- Elaine gives Lee a more polite one, explaining to her how her unwillingness to open up emotionally is the reason their relationship didn't work.